-So, Caitlin is in Reception and Ieuan is in Nursery and I am now free for a couple of hours each morning.
-You'd think that the prospect of all this free time would have me skipping like a lamb (or an owl).
+So, Caitlin is in reception and Ieuan is in nursery and I am now free for a couple of hours each morning.
+As a stay-at-home mum, you’d think that the prospect of all this free time would have me skipping like a lamb (or an owl).
 Actually, I find myself immobilised by so much freedom.

+So what is a stay-at-home mum to do?
 I meant to do some housework (honest).
-There are a tonne of chores (still don’t know the difference between a Metric tonne and an Imperial one) to be done, not to mention DIY.
+There is a tonne of chores (still don’t know the difference between a Metric tonne and an Imperial one) to be done, not to mention DIY.
 I am rubbish at DIY.
-In school we had both metalwork and woodwork lessons and I proudly presented my parents with a piece of metal with a dent in and a piece of wood with a dent in.
+In school, we had both metalwork and woodwork lessons and I proudly presented my parents with a piece of metal with a dent in and a piece of wood with a dent in.

 I’m afraid I was lost when I turned on the TV to find Jeremy Kyle shouting.
 Having been less than calm, shall we say, on my first morning getting the kids off to school on my own (hubby having left early for the Big Smoke), it was vaguely reassuring to find someone who gets paid to shout.
 A lot.
 Plus it’s comforting to spend time with people who clearly have bigger dental problems than I do.

-And then, it was Holly and Philip running the gamut of news stories in no more than 3 or 4 minute segments in case anyone’s attention span was less than this and they were in danger of filing a PPI Claim or claiming ‘compo’ for an accident involving a Chihuahua and the wrong ladder.
+And then, it was Holly and Philip running the gamut of news stories in no more than 3 or 4-minute segments in case anyone’s attention span was less than this and they were in danger of filing a PPI Claim or claiming ‘compo’ for an accident involving a Chihuahua and the wrong ladder.
 People seem to be very fond of using completely the wrong ladder for a whole variety of obviously dangerous activities.
 My dad.
 For one.
-Dad will try to cut a hedge on a ladder designed for retrieving a pot of organic strawberry jam from a shelf even Sandi Toksvig could reach.
+Dad will try to cut a hedge on a ladder designed for retrieving a pot of organic strawberry jam from a shelf even an Oompa Loompa could reach.
 But I digress.
 As usual.